 This tier provides for any telecommunication service provider, supplier of telecommunication equipment, government ministry/department, regulatory authority, consultants and educational institutions that have an interest in the Caribbean.
 One of the main highlights of the association is leading the Connect the Caribbean Initiative, a public-private partnership initiative which is aligned to the Connect the World initiative of International Telecommunications Union (ITU) and seeks to advance the target of the World Summit on the Information Society (WSIS), to “Connect the Unconnected by 2015.”
 Our vision is to be the leading authority in shaping information and communication in the Caribbean and the Americas The following documents are attached for your attention:

-For more information please contact Ms. Teresa Wankin at email@example.com Ms. Tricia Balthazar at firstname.lastname@example.org.
-I look forward to welcoming you to CANTO
+For more information please contact Ms. Teresa Wankin at firstname.lastname@example.org Mr. Timothy Odiean at email@example.com.

 Secretary General /CANTO